The Student Code of Conduct and Conduct Process from the UNH Student Rights, Rules & Responsibilities

 B. Informal and Formal Action

 In some cases of student misconduct a disciplinary hearing may not be necessary.
 This is most often true when the student admits responsibility and the violation typically results in a sanction up to probation, rather than a separation sanction.

-1. In this case, the student might receive a Violation Form from a Hall Director, the University Police, or other faculty or staff member.
+1. In this case, the student might receive a Violation Form.
 The Violation Form will contain information about the alleged violation; including date, location, and nature of the incident.
 The student may choose to resolve the matter at this level by accepting responsibility and prescribed sanctions.
 If the student wishes to discuss the incident and prescribed sanctions with the person who prepared the notice of conduct violation, s/he must contact that person within 48 hours of receiving the Violation Form.
 A meeting will then be held to finalize facts around the incident and sanctions.
 Following that meeting, the person who prepared the Violation Form will decide the appropriate resolution of the complaint.
 Decisions made in meetings are final if sanction is less than probation.
 In the event that the complainant is the first hand observer of the incident, and a meeting is requested, then an alternate staff member will conduct the meeting.
-A summary of the resolution will be filed in the Office of Conduct and Mediation and becomes part of the respondent student’s disciplinary file.
+A summary of the resolution will be filed in the Office of Community Standards and becomes part of the respondent student’s disciplinary file.

 2. If one of the sanctions includes probation, the respondent may request a review.
 The scope of the review is limited to a) affirm or reduce the sanction, and b) determine if a preponderance of the evidence supported the finding of responsibility.
 The respondent is eligible for a review only after s/he meets with the complainant.
 A written request for review must be delivered to the Office of Community Standards within two business days after the Violation Form is finalized between the complainant and respondent.
 In the event the student chooses not to return the completed form within two business days, then resolution of the case becomes final.